hm-lang/core/proposals/argument_specification.md

-# Specifications and arguments
+# Arguments and specifications

 ## Arguments

 A list of arguments (either for input values or return values) consist of unnamed and/or named variables; there can only be one unnamed variable of any given type.
-An unnamed variable is either a variable with its name ommitted, or a variable whose type is the same as its identifier.
-(We ignore trailing or preceding underscores in the identifier.)
+An unnamed variable is either a variable with its name ommitted, or a variable whose type is the same as its identifier (ignoring trailing or preceding underscores in the identifier).
 Each argument has a type and an optional identifier.
 Some examples:

 * `(INT index, INT)` - An argument list consisting of an unnamed `INT`